Tuition fees and scholarships 2025-2027

 Auvergne-Rhône-Alpes Region offers a scholarship for mobility outside of France of students registered in a Higher Education Institution in the region.

-• The baseline scholarship is equivalent to 95€/week, up to 26 weeks per academic year.
+- The baseline scholarship is equivalent to 95€/week, up to 26 weeks per academic year.

-• Selection of eligible candidates and application is made through University Jean Monnet.
+- Selection of eligible candidates and application is made through University Jean Monnet.

 Master Thesis allowances

 Work placement during semester 4 is generally paid.
-It is for instance legally compulsory to pay trainees at least 600 € per month in France.
+It is for instance legally compulsory to pay trainees at least 650 € per month in France.
 Most of our industrial partners offer internships that provide substantial allowance packages above this minimum.

-The Manutech SLEIGHT Graduate School in Saint-Etienne offers outgoing mobility grants to promote the mobility of M1 and M2 master students during their internship.
-These grants cannot be combined with EMJM scholarships and are reserved to students enrolled at UJM in semester 3.
+during their internship abroad.
+These grants cannot be combined with EMJM scholarships and are reserved to students enrolled at UJM in semester 3, selected by the academic team.

 Will you be considered as a student from EU Member states- Third country associated to the programme or a third country not associated to the programme - targeted region?